metaflop/metaflop-www/readme.md

 ## Wiki

 Visit our [wiki] (https://github.com/metaflop/metaflop-www/wiki) to find more: <br>
-– [general informations] (https://github.com/metaflop/metaflop-www/wiki/About) about the project – how to contribute as a [developer] (https://github.com/metaflop/metaflop-www/wiki/Developer-Guide) – how to install and work with METAFONT as a [designer] (https://github.com/metaflop/metaflop-www/wiki/METAFONT-for-Designers)
+– [general informations] (https://github.com/metaflop/metaflop-www/wiki/About) about the project <br>
+– how to contribute as a [developer] (https://github.com/metaflop/metaflop-www/wiki/Developer-Guide) <br>
+– how to install and work with METAFONT as a [designer] (https://github.com/metaflop/metaflop-www/wiki/METAFONT-for-Designers) <br>
-– how to contribute [your METAFONT] (https://github.com/metaflop/metaflop-www/wiki/Contribute-a-MF-to-Metaflop) to Metaflop – [what licenses] (https://github.com/metaflop/metaflop-www/wiki/License) for the source code and fonts are used
+– how to contribute [your METAFONT] (https://github.com/metaflop/metaflop-www/wiki/Contribute-a-MF-to-Metaflop) to Metaflop <br>
+– [what licenses] (https://github.com/metaflop/metaflop-www/wiki/License) for the source code and fonts are used

 ## License